MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab09_Configure_Schedule_Board.md

 ---

 # Practice Lab 9 - Configure the Schedule Board
+## Scenario
+Contoso Coffee’s dispatchers are telling you that there are too many resources when trying to schedule items using the schedule board.
+They feel like it would be easier to schedule resources if the schedule boards were broken down into a series of smaller boards.
+One way they have identified to simplify scheduling is to have different boards broken down by territory.

+Each board should include the following:
+- Unscheduled work orders should only include work orders for that territory.
+- Listed resources should only be resources associated with that territory.

+It is important to note that some resources might be assigned to multiple territories.
+It is OK if they show up on multiple schedule boards.

 ## Exercise 1 - Create and configure a new schedule board

-You can create new schedule boards and configure the for your requirements.
-In this exercise we will create and configure a schedule board.
+In this exercise we will create and configure a schedule board for the WA territory.

+Successful configuration will include:
+- Creation/Modification of necessary views based on territory.
+- Creation of WA schedule board.
+- Filtering the board based on different views.

 ### Task 1 – Create a schedule board